lord-lethris/ComfyUI-lethris-dia2/README.md

-\## Notes
+## Notes

-\- Always place your Dia2 model in the `ComfyUI/models/Dia2/` folder for proper usage.
+- Always place your Dia2 model in the `ComfyUI/models/Dia2/` folder for proper usage.

-\- If weights are found in `diffusion\_models`, the node will warn you but can still load them.
+- If weights are found in `diffusion_models`, the node will warn you but can still load them.